spendierk/TKET_website/what_is_TKET.rst

 3. **TKET Optimization**: Refines circuits based on hardware limitations, such as stricter gatesets and qubit connectivity.
 4. **Hardware Translation**: Post-TKET processing translates optimized circuits into machine code for QPUs.

-.. note:: Visual Element Suggestion: A vertical stack diagram illustrating the quantum computing stack, highlighting TKET's position and its role in optimization.

 Backend Support:
 ----------------